openmobilehub/android-omh-auth/README.md

 ## Gradle configuration

-To integrate the OMH Auth SDK in your project is required to add some Gradle dependencies.
+To incorporate OMH Auth into your project, you have two options: utilize the OMH Core Plugin or directly include the OMH Client libraries dependencies.
+This plugin simplifies the addition of Gradle dependencies, allowing you to effortlessly manage and include the necessary dependencies for seamless integration.

 ### Add OMH Core plugin

-To incorporate OMH Auth into your project, you have two options: utilize the OMH Core Plugin or directly include the OMH Client libraries dependencies.
  The subsequent instructions will outline the necessary steps for including the OMH Core Plugin as a Gradle dependency.

 1. In your "auth-starter-sample" module-level `build.gradle` under the `plugins` element add the plugin id.